 As you can see, Alex (who works for David) isn’t pitching anything.
 He’s just asking if they’d like to see the infographic…which is an easy sell.

 In other words, don’t link to anything in your first email.

-When people see a link in an email, they instantly think: “this person must want something”.
+When people see a link in an email from someone they don’t know, they instantly think: “this person must want something”.